Cancer that has spread from the liver can be especially aggressive, however, new and better treatments are being developed all the time.

-Other rare liver cancers include angiosarcomas and hemangiosarcomas.
+Less common liver cancers include angiosarcomas and hemangiosarcomas.
 These cancers start in the cells that line the liver’s blood vessels.
-Another type of liver cancer called hepatoblastoma usually strikes children under age 4.
+Another type of liver cancer called hepatoblastoma usually affects children under 4 years of age.

 You may not have symptoms at first.
-As the disease progresses, you may experience:
+As the disease progresses, your symptoms could include:

 - loss of appetite

 The symptoms of metastasis depend on where new tumors form.
-If you’ve ever been diagnosed with liver cancer, be sure to report all unexplained symptoms to your doctor.
+If you’ve ever been diagnosed with liver cancer, report all new or unexplained symptoms to your doctor.

 Abnormal cells usually die off and are replaced by healthy cells.
-Sometimes, instead of dying off, the cells reproduce.
+Sometimes, instead of dying off, these cells reproduce.
 As the cell numbers grow, tumors begin to form.

 The overgrowth of abnormal cells can invade nearby tissue.
 By traveling through lymph or blood vessels, the cancerous cells can move all around the body.
 If they invade other tissues or organs, new tumors can form.

 If the cancer invades nearby tissue or organs, it’s considered “regional spread.”
 This can happen during stage 3C or stage 4A liver cancer.